Chart Color Schemes

 Jacobs Well - Alberton has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 51 projects likely affecting the region.
-Notable projects include Stapylton-Jacobs Well Road Upgrade, Pelican on Parade Estate, Calypso Bay, and Pelican Place Estate.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 51 projects likely impacting the area.
+Notable ones include Stapylton-Jacobs Well Road Upgrade, Pelican on Parade Estate, Calypso Bay, and Pelican Place Estate.
 The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.